 Dual Degrees in Theology and Social Work

-The three dual degree programs combine School of Theology Master of Divinity, Master of Theological Studies, and Doctor of Ministry degrees with a Master of Social Work from BU’s School of Social Work.
+The two dual degree programs combine the School of Theology Master of Divinity and Master of Theological Studies with a Master of Social Work from BU’s School of Social Work.

 Optimally, the duration for each dual degree program is:

 - Three years (full time) to complete the requirements for the Master of Social Work (MSW) and Master of Theological Studies (MTS)